-Medical information about an individual also constitutes a special category of personal data for the purposes of the regime of protections of the Data Protection Act 2018 (the DPA), in accordance with the EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR).
+Medical information about an individual also constitutes a special category of personal data for the regime of protections of the Data Protection Act 2018 (DPA 2018), under the EU General Data Protection Regulation (Regulation (EU) No. 2016/679) (GDPR).

 Drug and alcohol testing